mestafrica/MESTLectures/SDLC/Version_Control/README.md

 1. Configure your git environment and initialise a git repository.
 + Edit, stage and commit files to the repository.
 + Setup a Github account.
-+ Create and collaborate. using Pull Requests
++ Collaborate using Pull Requests
 + Select and use a Github workflow for a team project.

 ### Milestone 1: Git Basics